keroserene/go-webrtc/README.md

 - The Go code successfully wraps the C++ code.
 - From Go, you can now create a WebRTC PeerConnection, create SDP messages, and create DataChannels.
+- The go-webrtc chat client and the JS chat client can now connect over webrtc.

 There is still lots of work to do!